List of York City F.C. seasons

 York were relegated to the Conference National after finishing bottom of the Third Division in the 2003–04 season, ending 75 years of Football League membership.
 The team reached the 2009 FA Trophy final in 2008–09, which was played at the new Wembley Stadium, where York were beaten 2–0 by Stevenage Borough.
 The 2011–12 season concluded with two victories at Wembley; after Newport County were defeated 2–0 in the 2012 FA Trophy final, York's Football League status was restored with a 2–1 victory over Luton Town in the 2012 Conference Premier play-off final.
 The club endured successive relegations from League Two to the National League North in the 2015–16 and 2016–17 seasons, but finished the latter with a 3–2 win over Macclesfield Town at Wembley in the 2017 FA Trophy final.
 York spent five years in the National League North, being promoted to the National League via the play-offs in the 2021–22 season.
+York returned to the Football League after a ten-year absence by winning the 2025–26 National League with 108 points—the highest seasonal points tally in the club's history.

-As at the end of 2023–24, the club's first team had spent 2 seasons in the second tier of English football, 38 in the third, 32 in the fourth, and 22 in non-League football.
+As at the end of 2025–26, the club's first team had spent 2 seasons in the second tier of English football, 38 in the third, 32 in the fourth, and 24 in non-League football.
 The table details their achievements in first-team competitions, and records their top goalscorer and average home league attendance, for each completed season since their first in 1922–23.